 Step 1: Identify all your different personas.

-Step 2: Write the specific benefit or promise that this specific audience can get.
+Step 2: Write the specific benefit or promise this specific audience can get.

 In this example, let’s go to Marketing Teams.